robin13/work-README/README.md

 ## Finally

 This document is a living breathing thing and likely incomplete.
-I will update it frequently and would appreciate your feedback if you notice something about me or the way I am which you think should be included here.
+I will update it as necessary and would appreciate your feedback if you notice something about me or the way I am which you think should be included here.